Vinje Municipality: Administrative history

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.

 Name

-The municipality (originally the parish) is named after the old Vinje farm (Vinjar) since the first Vinje Church was built there.
+The municipality is named after the old Vinje prestegjeld.
+The prestegjeld was named after the old Vinje farm (Vinjar) since the first Vinje Church was built there.
 The name is the plural form of the word vin which means "meadow" or "pasture".

 Coat of arms

 The coat of arms was granted on 16 November 1990.
 The official blazon is "Azure a billy goat argent" (På blå grunn ein sølv geitebukk).
 This means the arms have a blue field (background) and the charge is a billy goat.
 The billy goat has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The color blue and the goat were chosen based on an old poem written by Aasmund Olavsson Vinje.
 The poem is called Blåmann (lit. 'blue man') which is about a goat named Blåmann.
 This was also chosen to represent the importance of sheep and goat farming in the mountainous municipality.
 The arms were designed by Arvid Sveen.
 The municipal flag has the same design as the coat of arms.